Azur & Asmar: The Princes' Quest: Release

 Azur & Asmar premièred on 21 May 2006 as part of the Directors' Fortnight of the 2006 Cannes Film Festival and was released to French theatres nationwide on 25 October 2006.

 An English-subtitled version was shown at numerous film festivals including the Montreal Film Festival for Children and Sprockets Toronto International Film Festival for Children – in both cases winning the festival's audience award.
-At the World Festival of Animated Film Zagreb - Animafest Zagreb the film won the Grand Prix - best feature film award in 2007.
+At the World Festival of Animated Film Zagreb - Animafest Zagreb the film won the Grand Prix - Best Feature Film award in 2007.

+In Germany, Michel Ocelot was offered to dub all the dialogues into German, while a large part of the work had been done in Classical Arabic in the original version.
+Michel Ocelot preferred to forgo a major German distributor for a smaller one rather than mutilate his work.